How to Enable Efficiency Mode in Windows 11

 Advanced: Registry Editor Modifications

-To check process settings, navigate to: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options.
-Requires admin privileges.
+To check process settings, navigate to: 🗝️HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options.
+You’ll need administrator privileges for this.

 Summary